 At various times while running, WordPress checks to see if any plugins have functions that are registered to run at that time.
 If so, those functions are executed.

 Plugins register their functions to execute at various times using “filter” and “action” hooks.

 Action functions return nothing but true, while Filter functions are expected to return something.

 add_action( $hook, $myFunction ); add_filter( $hook, $myFunction );

-Look for these commands in the PHP source code to see where hooks are executed:
+Look for these commands in the source code of the templates to see where the hooks are executed:

 do_action( "$hook" ) apply_filters( "$hook", "what_to_filter" )